-Triple digit temperature days have arrived in South Texas this week.
-Now is the time to remind our senior citizens to take steps to prevent heat-related illnesses.
+The hottest days of the year have finally arrived.
+And so, it is very appropriate for us to remind older adults to take the necessary steps to prevent heat-related illnesses.
 Friends, family, and caregivers can all play a part to help ensure a safe and cool summer.
 Think summer safety!

-While none of us is immune to heat-related illnesses, the elderly is more susceptible to because their bodies become more vulnerable with aging.
+While none of us is immune to heat-related illnesses, the elderly are more susceptible to the heat because their bodies become more vulnerable with aging.
 The Centers for Disease Control and Prevention says anyone 65 years or older cannot adjust as quickly to changes in temperatures.
 Plus, certain medical conditions and prescription medications can affect how your body responds to heat.

 In severe cases, extreme heat can kill.
 MySanAntonio.com listed several cases of heat-related deaths in Texas 2017.
 The body of a woman was discovered at Big Bend National Park with signs of heat distress and dehydration.
 Also in 2017, a man who was on a Boy Scout trip died in west Texas from heatstroke.

 “Remember, temperatures don’t have to be 100 degrees or more for seniors to get hyperthermia.
 They may get dizzy, confused or have other symptoms of heat exhaustion in any degree of heat,” said Andy Cruz, PRIDE PHC Vice President.
 “Make sure you are checking in on the seniors in your life.
 It doesn’t take much for a senior to get sick from the heat.”

 As you keep an eye on the seniors in your life, here are 5 tips to better protect them from heat-related deaths and illnesses.